PD: Donna city commissioner arrested in Weslaco for DWI - NewsBreak

 WESLACO, Texas ( ValleyCentral ) — The commissioner for the City of Donna was arrested Wednesday morning on charges of driving while intoxicated in Weslaco.

-David Moreno, 54, was arrested on charges of driving while intoxicated, Weslaco police told ValleyCentral.Police: Man wearing sheriff shirt interrupted traffic stop
+David Moreno, 54, was arrested on charges of driving while intoxicated, Weslaco police told ValleyCentral.Former officer indicted for possession of controlled substance

 At 2:07 a.m.
 Wednesday, a Weslaco police officer was patrolling areas near S. Texas Boulevard and conducted a traffic stop on a 2012 Silver Hyundia Azera.
 The vehicle was observed to be travelling 50 miles per hour in a 30 mile per hour zone, police said.